 Phase Phase 1 Phase 2 Phase 3

-This will be used to create the NVES Regulator unit registry.
+This will be used to create the NVES Regulator unit registr

 About the testing environment

-As required under the NVES Act, the first phase of the testing program focuses on the requirement for regulated entities to upload 4 new NVES-specific data fields on the RAV.
+As required under the NVES Act, phase 1 of the testing program focuses on the requirement for regulated entities to upload 4 new NVES-specific data fields on the RAV.
+They are:

 1. NVES vehicle type